-Th geo index provides operations to find documents with coordinates nearest to a given comparison coordinate, and to find documents with coordinates that are within a specifiable radius around a comparison coordinate.
+The geo index provides operations to find documents with coordinates nearest to a given comparison coordinate, and to find documents with coordinates that are within a specifiable radius around a comparison coordinate.

-The geo index is used via dedicated functions in AQL or the simple queries functions, but will not be used for other types of queries or conditions.
+The geo index is used via dedicated functions in AQL, the simple queries functions and it is implicitly applied when in AQL a SORT or FILTER is used with the distance function.
+Otherwise it will not be used for other types of queries or conditions.